Arran Lee-Barrett: Bolton Wanderers

 On 24 October 2013, he signed a short-term contract with Bolton Wanderers to provide competition for Andy Lonergan after both Ádám Bogdán and Jay Lynch had been ruled out of action with knee and back injuries respectively.
 He linked up again with his former manager Lennie Lawrence, an assistant manager to Dougie Freedman at Bolton.
 He later signed a contract extension until the end of the season.
 Following the conclusion of the season, Bolton Wanderers offered Lee-Barrett a new one-year deal but on 1 July, Bolton confirmed that he had left the club.

 International career

 While at Weymouth Lee-Barrett was selected for the England National Game team, which consisted of England's best non-league players and made his debut for them against the Netherlands in November 2006.

 Personal life

-Since retiring from professional football Lee-Barrett resides in Suffolk with his wife and two children.
+Since retiring from professional football Lee-Barrett resided in Suffolk with his now ex partner and two children.
 Lee-Barrett is the cousin of Liam Barrett who also played in Ipswich Town's youth team and who now runs U.S Sports Scholarships, a company that helps place student-athletes at American universities.